curl/everything-curl/usingcurl/proxies/https.md

 When an HTTPS proxy is specified, the default port used on that host will be 443.

-In all other ways, HTTPS proxies work like [HTTP proxies](http.md).
+In most other ways, HTTPS proxies work like [HTTP proxies](http.md).

+## HTTP/2

+When curl speaks with an HTTPS proxy, you have the option to use `--proxy-http2` to a ask curl to try using HTTP/2 with the proxy.

+By default, curl speaks HTTP/1.1 with HTTPS proxies, but if this option is used curl attempts to negotiate and use HTTP/2 instead.